Manage Care

 Well-visit CPT Codes: 99382, 99392, 99461

-Billing Frequency: For members 0-24 months, well-visits are payable every 14 days.
+Billing Frequency: For members 0-35 months (up until the day before the 36-month birthday), well-child visits are payable every 14 days.

-Please refer to the American Medical Association (AMA) coding guidelines for billing well-care visits with office visits on the same day.
-Be advised that medical records need supportive documentation to reflect services outside of the well-care visit.
+Please refer to the American Medical Association (AMA) coding guidelines for billing well-child visits with office visits on the same day.
+Be advised that medical records need supportive documentation to reflect services outside of the well-child visit.

 - Run a report from your electronic health record (EHR) system; or